Online Safety at St Mary & St Pancras

 When we talk about online safety, we are not just talking about the internet.
 We are talking about the use of computers, games consoles (such as an X-Box), mobile phones, televisions, tablets (such as the iPad) and many apps that children can now access and communicate with.
 The online world is very exciting to children but a minefield of potentially harmful scenarios.
 We ask that parents understand their role in supervising their child’s online activity.
 Children who bring phones to school have to hand them in at the office until the end of the day.
 Reports of issues online between children outside of school are very rare but when they do happen, take valuable learning time to resolve.
 Our advice to parents remains the same; think about what access to the online world you child has and when, talk to them about your expectations of how they use technology and use parental controls and seek advice if you need to.
 We will always support children and parents if a difficult situation occurs but most are preventable.

 There are several elements to online safety that we teach at St Mary & St Pancras:

-- How to use the internet safely, and what to do if something goes wrong or we see something we shouldn’t.
+- How to use the internet and devices safely, and what to do if something goes wrong or we see something we shouldn’t.

 - How to keep ourselves safe – keeping our details private and keeping our data secure.

 - How to behave when using technology – being courteous and responsible, and what to do if others treat us in a way which is not kind.
-This is directly linked with our behaviour and anti-bullying policies.
+This is directly linked with our positive learning behaviour, relationships education and anti-bullying policies.

 - Encouraging a healthy use of technology – not over-using mobiles, consoles or computers.